Akash-Mittal/uber-invoice-maker/README.md

 ## uber-invoice-maker
 UBER Invoice Maker (For Education Purpose Only).

-Lets you create uber like invoice by uploading a CSV file(That contains raw data like from address ,to address and fare)
+* Create uber like invoice by uploading a CSV file.
+* CSV contains raw data like`From Address`, ` To Address `, `Fare` driver and other details.
+* Uses batch processuing to generate the invoices.

 ### Technologies

-	* Java 8.
+* Java 8
 * MySQL and H2
 * Maven
 * SLF4J
-	* Spring and Spring Boot.
+* Spring and Spring Boot
 * Thymeleaf
+* Lombok

 ### Steps